RohitHansdah/Thyroid_Detection/README.md

 Each Cluster was trained on **K-Nearest Neighbours Classifier , Naive Bayes Classifier and Support Vector Classifier**.The model with better performance was choosen.

-#### Step 6 : Model Prediction and Evaluation and Hyper parameter tuning:
+#### Step 6 : Model Prediction , Evaluation and Hyper parameter tuning:

 The model predictions were made  on the test dataset and  Hyper parameter tuning was done using Grid Search CV .**ROC-AUC** score was used for evaluation of the model.